148th Siege Battery, Royal Garrison Artillery: Ypres

 During August the batteries of 66th HAG continued CB work for II Corps as the massed guns prepared the way for the next assault (the Battle of Langemarck) on 16 August.
-This was a failure and resulted in heavy casualties.Edmonds, 1917, Vol II, pp. 190–4.
+This was a failure and resulted in heavy casualties.

 As the Ypres offensive bogged down, Second Army took over its direction in September.
 66th HAG continued CB work, now as a double group with 35th HAG.
 The attack on Glencorse Wood and Nonne Boschen Wood by 1st Australian Division on 20 September supported by 66th HAG during the Battle of the Menin Road Ridge was successful because the objectives were limited and the heavy artillery support was overwhelming.
-66th HAG's batteries continued their CB fire for I ANZAC Corps' attack on Gheluvelt on 4 October (the Battle of Broodseinde).Farndale, Western Front, pp. 205–11.
+66th HAG's batteries continued their CB fire for I ANZAC Corps' attack on Gheluvelt on 4 October (the Battle of Broodseinde).

 But as the offensive continued with the Battle of Poelcappelle and First and Second Battles of Passchendaele, the tables were turned: British batteries were clearly observable from the Passchendaele Ridge and were subjected to hostile CB fire, while their own guns sank into the mud and became difficult to move and fire.
-To be able to supply them with ammunition the heavy guns had to stay strung out one behind the other along the few available roads, making them an easy target.Edmonds, 1917 Vol II, pp. 327–30, 374-77.Wolff, pp. 223–35, 249–51.
+To be able to supply them with ammunition the heavy guns had to stay strung out one behind the other along the few available roads, making them an easy target.

 Winter 1917–18

 The heavy artillery was reorganised on 17 October, 66th HAG going to another corps, and 148th Siege Bty coming under 22nd HAG.
 CB shoots in conjunction with observation aircraft continued until 22 November when 22nd HAG was reorganised as a bombardment group.
 148th Siege Bty (by now at rest following the end of the offensive) transferred back to 28th HAG under II ANZAC Corps.
 Despite the appalling conditions, Corps HQ ordered 28th HAG to move up and maintain as many guns as possible in action for CB tasks, though as the German activity was lower than normal there were few calls to neutralise enemy batteries.
 However, 148th Siege Bty took several days to remount one of its 9.2s at Bellewaarde Lake, being impeded by fire from an enemy 5.9-inch howitzer, which damaged the gun's baseplate and carriage on 26 November and damaged it again two days later.
-December was quiet, apart from a few minor operations on the front.28th HAG War Diary, July–December 1917, TNA file WO 95/541/3.
+December was quiet, apart from a few minor operations on the front.

 By now HAG allocations were becoming more fixed, and they were converted into permanent RGA brigades.
 28th Brigade, which changed its designation on 23 December 1917, was defined as a Mixed Brigade, with guns and howitzers of several sizes.
-148th Siege Bty remained with this brigade until the Armistice.Farndale, Western Front, Annex E.
+148th Siege Bty remained with this brigade until the Armistice.